rjwut/ian/README.md

 * `ProxyDemo`: Stops red alert from being toggled.

 ### Connecting to an *Artemis* Server ###
-1. **Tell IAN where to find *Artemis* resource data.** This involves instantiating an object which implements `Context`.
-(See the **Locating *Artemis* Resources** section above for details.)

-2. **Construct a `ThreadedArtemisNetworkInterface` object.** This object implements `ArtemisNetworkInterface` and is responsible for managing the connection to the *Artemis* server.
-Along with the `Context` you instantiated earlier, you must provide the constructor with the host/IP address and port to which it should connect.
+1. **Construct a `ThreadedArtemisNetworkInterface` object.** This object implements `ArtemisNetworkInterface` and is responsible for managing the connection to the *Artemis* server.
+You must provide the constructor with the host/IP address and port to which it should connect.
 (By default, *Artemis* servers listen for connections on port 2010, but this can be changed in *Artemis*'s `artemis.ini` file.)
 On construction, it will attempt to connect, throwing an `IOException` if it fails.

-3. **Add event listeners.** Next, you must add one or more event listeners to the `ArtemisNetworkInterface` via the `addListener()` method.
+2. **Add event listeners.** Next, you must add one or more event listeners to the `ArtemisNetworkInterface` via the `addListener()` method.
 Event listeners are objects which contain methods marked with the `@Listener` annotation.
 IAN will notify these listeners when certain events occur.
 See the **Event Listeners** section below for more details.

-4. **Start the network interface.** Once your listeners are registered, invoke `start()` on the `ArtemisNetworkInterface` object.
+3. **Start the network interface.** Once your listeners are registered, invoke `start()` on the `ArtemisNetworkInterface` object.
 Once you invoke `start()`, your listeners will start being notified of events.

-5. **Send packets in response to events.** As your listeners receive events, you will inevitably want to send packets back to the Artemis server.
+4. **Send packets in response to events.** As your listeners receive events, you will inevitably want to send packets back to the Artemis server.
 To do so, pass an instance of the appropriate class that implements `ArtemisPacket` to the `ArtemisNetworkInterface.send()` method.
 Here's an example:

    ```java
    private ArtemisNetworkInterface iface;